baile320/reMINDer/README.md

 TODOS:
   - Adding & re-rendering is so slow... issues with auth?
-  - I shouldn't be fetching everything in Manage.onSave(), I should be able to ge the info much more easily.
+  - I shouldn't be fetching everything in Manage.onSave(), I should be able to ge the info much more easily... maybe investigate vuex for this.